NicholeMattera/emuMMC-Guides/linux/README.md

 ![Creating your emuMMC partition in GParted](images/Step10.png)
 11. Click "Apply All Operations" up in the top bar, confirm you want to apply and wait for it to finish.
 ![Writing your changes in GParted](images/Step11.png)
 12. Next we want to zero out the beginning and end of our emuMMC partition.
-The reason for doing this is because we formatted the partition as fat32, however we really only needed gparted to set the partition ID to something Hekate would pick up.
+The reason for doing this is because we formatted the partition as fat32, however we really only needed GParted to set the partition ID to something Hekate would pick up.
 On top of this Hekate won't write to the first or last 512kb of the partition.
 This is problematic if it's formatted as fat32, as some operating systems will continue to see this partition as a fat32 partition, and try to repair it.
 To do this open up a console window and run the following commands making sure to replace the `-` with the drive letter of your SD Card and the `#` with the partition number of your emuMMC partition: (**It should go without saying, however this is highly destructive triple check you have the correct block device in the "of" argument.**)

         sudo dd if=/dev/zero of=/dev/sd-# bs=1M count=1 status=progress
         sudo dd if=/dev/zero of=/dev/sd-# seek=29854 bs=1M count=1 status=progress